Scripting

 vibrate

 With this function you can cause the device to vibrate (if supported).
-As an optional first parameter, you can pass the number of the vibration pattern you want to use, and as an optional second paramter you can pass a boolean denoting whether the execution should wait for the vibration pattern to finish or not.
+As an optional first parameter, you can pass the number of the vibration pattern you want to use, and as an optional second parameter you can pass a boolean denoting whether the execution should wait for the vibration pattern to finish or not.

 Vibration patterns: